 Maybe we should ask bigger as Jesus taught us.

-Dear Lord, may thy will be done.
+Dear Lord, I ask that thy will be done through me.

 And we should keep asking.